As a generalization, the above list is sorted in camera performance, features, and price descending sequence.

 Affordable Full Frame Camera with the Latest Technology

 The Canon EOS 5D-series made full frame imaging sensor-format cameras affordable and the Canon EOS 6D-series models took that affordability to another level.
 For a moderate price, the 6D-series cameras deliver full frame image quality greatness and, in addition to having the most-needed features, the 6D Mark II brings many of the latest technologies with it.
+Unfortunately, dual memory card slots is not a feature of the 6D Mark II, making it a less ideal choice as the primary camera for weddings.

 A Really Good Camera at a Modest Price